Challenges of the School Working with Mixed Age Groups Essay Sample

 If they are struggling in one class then such students can be sent to another class with a mixed age group which may be temporary.

 It helps children with similar personalities of different age groups to learn and develop collectively.
 Mixing different age groups is also a big challenge for the teachers especially when they have to teach them under one roof.

 Challenges and ways to deal with them by the teachers in a mixed-age classroom

 Some of the most common challenges that are faced by the children and teachers and ways to deal with them in a mixed-age classroom setting are:-

-The older age group feels demotivated and held back with young children
+The older age group feels demotivated and held back by young children

-Children of older age group when being grouped together with the young children negatively reflect upon their abilities and potential.
-The older children start feeling insecure and assume themselves to be less capable learners than the children of their own age.
+Children of older age group when being grouped with the young children negatively reflect upon their abilities and potential.
+The older children start feeling insecure and assume themselves to be less capable learners than the children of their age.

 It generates feelings of self-doubt and a lack of confidence in them.
 They also do not like to cooperate with the rest of the children in their class which affects their social abilities to hold conversations with others.

-They start seeing themselves as a failure with less ability that can affect their mental health and behavior.
+They start seeing themselves as a failure with less ability which can affect their mental health and behavior.

 To improve upon this condition teachers must ask the older learners to teach the young children and help them in learning.
 Their needs and desires must be catered to while opinions must be heard on time.